Quick Facts

-There are at least two easy-to-visit waterfalls in the Anchorage area.
-This is the easier of the two to visit, South Fork Eagle River Falls (which shows up on Google Maps as Barbara Falls).
-There is some steepness, but the trail is short at 0.5 miles one-way, meaning you won’t exert yourself too much.
-(There is another trail that is longer that also leads to the falls.)
+There are two commonly known waterfalls just northeast of Anchorage.
+This is the easier of the two to visit: South Fork Eagle River Falls, with Thunderbird Falls being the other.
+Pioneer Falls might be close enough to count as the third, though I didn’t know about it during my first visit to the Anchorage area.
+To reach South Fork Eagle River Falls, there is some steepness, but the trail is short at half a mile one-way, meaning you won’t exert yourself too much.
+There is another longer trail that also leads to the falls, though I’ve hiked the shorter trail both times I’ve visited.

 Now, one thing I want to mention about the falls is that the parking area is VERY near private property.
-Make sure you do NOT trespass on any property, and it seems to be all around the path… I even doubted that there was parking allowed, but it does seem to be.
-Once you get to the falls, there area a lot of barriers preventing further exploration, and I decided not to do that.
+Make sure you do NOT trespass on any property, as it seems to be all around the path.
+I even doubted that there was parking allowed, but it does seem to be.
+Once you get to the falls, there are a lot of barriers preventing further exploration, and I decided not to do that.
 It just doesn’t seem safe or appropriate.
 The fencing must be there for a reason.
-This did mean that I wasn’t able to get the greatest of photos, but that was more due to the angle of the sun.
-It actually brightened the trees up a lot, but didn’t really ruin the waterfall itself.

 - Head north of Anchorage along AK-1 to the exit for the Eagle River Loop.